jorbDehmel/oak/docs/manual.md

 "dialects".

 `Oak`'s preprocessor is intentionally Turing-complete: Indeed, it is `Oak`.
-This allows arbitrarily (or indeed infinitely) nested preprocessor expansions.
+This allows arbitrarily nested preprocessor expansions.
 The preprocessor halts when a pass of it fails to alter the token stream.

 ## `Hello, World!`